 87° DELAY OF FIRST HALF CYCLE FIRING of each weld sequence.
-The purpose of the 87° delay is to prevent the build-up of a DC component in the welding transformer which may be damaging.
+The purpose of the 87° DELAY is to prevent the build-up of a DC component in the welding transformer which may be damaging.

 TEMPERATURE LIMIT SWITCH - Terminal strip connection which allows the control to disable the Contactor firing in the event that the Contactor has reached the temperature limit of the thermal switch monitoring the Contactor temperature.
-Remove the jumper from TS1-TLS1/AUX1 and TS1-GND and connect a normally closed Temperature Limit Switch leads to these terminals.
+Remove the jumper from TS1-TLS1/AUX1 and TS1-GND and connect a normally closed Temperature Limit Switch.